itachi612/project/README.md

 Your script must be executable.
 The interpreter to use is /bin/sh.

-Put your script as well as your result of parsing in the folder ex00 in the root directory of your repository.
+Put your script as well as your result of parsing in the folder ex00 in the src directory of your repository.

 ## Chapter IV